niksrid/RaptorX-3DModeling/BuildFeatures/CCMpred/README.md

 ## Useful scripts

-The `scripts/` subdirectory contains some python2 scripts you might find useful - please make sure both NumPy and BioPython are installed to use them!
+The `scripts/` subdirectory contains some python scripts you might find useful - please make sure both NumPy and BioPython are installed to use them!

   * `convert_alignment.py` - Use BioPython's `Bio.SeqIO` to convert a variety of alignment formats (FASTA, etc.) into the CCMpred alignment input format
   * `top_couplings.py` - Extract the top couplings from an output contact maps in a list representation